SOC 2 Compliance Requirements: End‑to‑End Guide

 SOC 2 Type 1 vs. Type 2 Requirements

-Here’s where a lot of teams get confused—so let’s clear this up.
+Here’s where a lot of teams get confused.

 The SOC 2 requirements themselves don’t change between Type 1 and Type 2.
 Both are evaluated against the same Trust Services Criteria (TSC), whether you're aiming for a snapshot or a long-term audit.